Thermal emission spectra of the ultra-hot Jupiter WASP-33 b

-In addition to our newly obtained CFHT/WIRCam CO and CH4$_{\rm on}$ band measurements, for the dayside atmosphere investigation, we collected the HST/WFC3 emission spectrum obtained by \citet{haynes2015} and the Spizter/IRAC 3.6 and 4.5$\upmu$m photometric eclipse depths obtained by \citet{zhang2018,dang2024}.
+In addition to our newly obtained CFHT/WIRCam CO and CH4$_{\rm on}$ band measurements, for the dayside atmosphere investigation, we collected the HST/WFC3 emission spectrum obtained by \citet{haynes2015} and the Spitzer/IRAC 3.6 and 4.5$\upmu$m photometric eclipse depths obtained by \citet{zhang2018,dang2024}.
 In total, we have 13 eclipse depth measurements spanning from 1.1$\upmu$m to 4.5$\upmu$m.
 Note that two HST data points are excluded, as explained in Sec~\ref{subsec:free_retreval}.

-We employ the \texttt{petitRADTRANS} package \citep{molliere2019,Nasedkin2024} and construct two atmospheric models: a free-chemistry (FREE) model and an equilibrium chemistry (EQ) model.
-The python package \texttt{PyMultiNest} is used to explore the posterior distribution and calculate the Bayesian evidence \citep{buchner2014}, which implements the multimodal nested sampling algorithm based on the MultiNest library \citep{feroz2009}.
+We use the \texttt{petitRADTRANS} package \citep{molliere2019,Nasedkin2024} and construct two atmospheric models: a free-chemistry (FREE) model and an equilibrium chemistry (EQ) model.
+We use the python package \texttt{PyMultiNest} to explore the posterior distribution and calculate Bayesian evidence \citep{buchner2014}, which implements the multimodal nested sampling algorithm based on the MultiNest library \citep{feroz2009}.